 - Assisting staff with planning and execution of events, including registration support and serving as liaison to guest speakers and other key invitees

-- Coordination of policy group meetings and conference calls and recording notes of those discussions
+- Coordination of policy council meetings and conference calls and recording notes of those discussions

-- Supporting development of white papers and other policy products, per guidance of the staff and policy group chairs
+- Supporting development of white papers and other policy products, per guidance of the staff and policy council chairs

 - Reporting on relevant symposiums and panel discussions hosted by local organizations